larrybah/Study-Notes/C_Programming_Language.md

 * user-defined functions - created by a user.
 * standard library functions - functions in the header files of c language.

-> Recursion is when a function calls itself untill a specific task is accomplished, thus a recursive function.
+> Recursion is when a function calls itself repeatedly untill a specific task is accomplished, thus a recursive function.
 >> sometimes it is best to use loops instead of recursions as they are slower.
 >> but recursive functions have their use cases in Data structures and Algorithm.